Fleet utilization rates are on the rise.

 Telematics can provide better ROI on a variety of fronts.
 Fleets can get up to a 25 percent reduction in idling, which translates not only to cost savings on fuel but also wear and tear on vehicles.
 Reduced idling also ties into important sustainability goals.
 Geotab research shows a 22 percent decrease in fuel usage because drivers are more efficiently routed.

 According to Katy Beaudoin, Technical Solutions Manager at Fleet Complete, everyone’s trying to do more with less.
 And the first step is doing a proper analysis of an organization, identifying how the mobile workforce and the fleet, affect each department.
-“Sometimes, a fleet manager wants a telematics solution but may not realize that finance has an issue with a customer, who’s disputing time spent on-site,” she says.
+“Sometimes, a fleet manager wants a telematics solution but may not realize that finance has an issue with a customer, who’s disputing time spent on-site,” she comments.
 “Or that maintenance is having a hard time getting trucks in for service.
 It’s a good idea to have all those departments involved and understand their needs.”

 First, you need to establish a baseline.
 “You can’t fix anything if you don’t know what you’re trying to fix,” says Beaudoin.
 “Take the time to get to know the solution and take advantage of all the training, as well as setting up all the rules and the reports necessary to get those metrics and create a baseline.”
 This baseline will quantify the changes being made, and efficiencies being gained.

 Now that telematics has been around for some time, fleet customers are becoming more demanding.
-“People are looking for metrics and business intelligence,” says Beaudoin.
+“People are looking for metrics and business intelligence,” observes Beaudoin.
 “Their needs are more sophisticated.
 It’s not just finding equipment and people—they want all-in-one platforms that do more for them.”

 And there’s more data available.
 “It’s becoming one environment where data is shared across multiple platforms,” says Sandro Arnone, Senior Technical Solutions Manager at Fleet Complete.
 “We’re able to offer vehicle data into metrics, cross-platform integration and partnerships with third-party software companies.”